7 myths about disability insurance

 It refers to a person’s inability to perform the duties of his or her job due to a specific illness or injury.
 A person may be on short- or long-term disability depending on his or her situation.

 Myth 1: You don’t need this type of insurance because you’ll never become disabled

 You may never become disabled, but there’s no way for you to be sure either.
 What if your physical or mental health condition were to change suddenly?
 Would you be able to maintain your current standard of living?
 Disability insurance can help you plan for such unforeseen events and help you ensure your financial security.
-Based on the Association of Workers’ Compensation Boards of Canada (AWCBC), workers have a 1 in 3 chance of becoming disabled for 90 days or more before age 65.
+Based on the Association of Workers’ Compensation Boards of Canada (AWCBC) (This hyperlink will open in a new tab)., workers have a 1 in 3 chance of becoming disabled for 90 days or more before age 65.

 Myth 2: Disability insurance is too expensive

 Disability insurance is typically less expensive than other types of insurance.
 What’s more, individual disability insurance products are flexible and can be tailored to your specific needs and income.
 You can therefore afford to pay a premium that fits your budget.
 Interesting fact: In the event of disability, the payments you’re entitled to receive may be tax-sheltered if you’ve paid 100% of the premiums.

 Myth 3: Your group insurance already covers you in case of disability